Today, I'll answer that age-old question: what are the best places to live in Mexico?

 If you're a man wondering about the best places to live in Mexico, this post is about to tell you what you need to know.

-Where Should You Live?
+Where Should You Live in Mexico?

 So, here's what we'll do.
 We'll start in the north of Mexico and move our way down.
 I'll give a breakdown of the culture, women, nightlife scene and cost of living.
 I'll also make a note about what personality types are likely to do well where, taking age into consideration (eg. many old people love Merida, many young people don't).